Learn how to create a year-long math journal center in kindergarten.

 - a camera (or iPad) to take photos

 - ten frames

-- high-interest objects – like assorted buttons, legos or counters
+- high-interest objects (assorted buttons, beads, keys, shape macaroni, legos or counters)

 - number cards

 And I’ve found that the key is to already have these manipulatives in sets.

 I would put out a set of manipulatives students needed to complete the prompt into a Ziploc bag or if it was a set of pattern blocks or base ten blocks, those were kept in pencil boxes.
 If my largest group size was 7 students, I would have 7 sets of those materials pre-made.